-Fresh-off-the-vine peas deliver a crisp crunch, an unmistakably bright and complex flavor, and because they are often the first spring crop to be harvested, the first promise of summer’s bounty yet to come.
+Fresh-off-the-vine peas deliver a crisp crunch and an unmistakably bright and complex flavor, and because they are often the first spring crop to be harvested, the promise of summer’s bounty is yet to come.

 In this growing guide, we’ll learn about the types of peas available to home gardeners, when and where to plant them, and most importantly, when to harvest and eat them.

 What You’ll Learn